 But Sara needed a roof and $1,587 was raised at Erik the flutemaker for Sara's roof and was sent Jan 1, 2017

 Good report: March 22, 2017 we began to help Sara with her last needs: Two doors and 2 windows, floor, latrine, paint, table and chairs and electricity.
-By 5 pm March 23 her home was funded!
+By 5 pm March 23 just 3 days later her home was funded!

-The budget was met for the feeding centers, the children’s home and the mercy ministry, thanks to donors all around the world.
-Many were our customers!
+Jan 15th: budget was met for the feeding centers, the children’s home and the mercy ministry.

 Feb.
-1: Donations were given to help the farm get another motor to irrigate the farm in the dry season; $1,600 and $400 was given to build a needy family a latrine.
+1: A $1,600 Donation was given to help the farm get another motor to irrigate the farm in the dry season and $400 was given to build a needy family a latrine.

 Feb 4th One of the new children added to our feeding program was visited, and we saw some of the needs of this family.
 There are 4 people in the house.
 The father was sick but was out picking coffee.
 The new child in our mercy outreach has partial paralysis.
 This family sleeps on the floor because they do not have beds.
 Due to the condition of the roof, when it rains the family gets wet.
 The walls of the house are sound.
 So we are building a new roof and sending a bed.
 Their pastor is a carpenter and he and some builders in their church will donate their time and skills to put on the new roof.
 Erik’s flutes provided $1,145 for the roof which also covered the food for the workers.

 Feb 15th Budget is met for Feeding Centers, Children’s Home and Mercy Ministry.